A rider's boot with a spur correctly applied to a horse, a refined cue that does not hurt.

 Here’s a simple but powerful way to build empathy and check your equipment: test your spurs on yourself before using them on your horse.
 Take the spur and press it into the palm of your hand with the same amount of pressure you might use with your heel.
 It shouldn’t be painful.
 You should feel a distinct, focused pressure, but it shouldn’t make you wince.
 If it hurts your hand, it’s definitely too sharp or severe for your horse’s sensitive sides.
 This quick test gives you immediate feedback on what your horse will feel and helps you choose a spur that communicates clearly without causing discomfort.

-Using Spurs in Harmony with Other Aids
+How Spurs Work with Your Other Aids

 Spurs should never be used in a vacuum.
 An isolated poke from a spur is a confusing and often irritating signal for a horse.
 To be effective, your spur cue must be part of a larger conversation you’re having with your body.
 When you apply the spur, you should also be using your seat, leg, and rein aids to give a clear, cohesive signal.
 For example, when asking for a side-pass, you’ll use your outside leg and spur in combination with a supporting rein and a shift in your seat.
 This harmony of aids ensures your horse understands the complete picture of what you’re asking for, making the spur a refining tool, not a random command.